Infrastructure your agents run.

 }

-Yes — if you use the ${REDU_API_KEY} placeholder.
-The file contains no secrets; every team member sets their own key as an env var and picks up the server automatically.
+If you do use it: committing is fine when you keep the ${REDU_API_KEY} placeholder.
+The file holds no secret; each teammate sets their own key as an env var and picks up the server automatically.
+If you hard-code the key instead, add .mcp.json to .gitignore.

 curl returns Bad Request: initialize first on Windows / PowerShell